MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidinternetaccountstamp-canonical-property.md

 **Applies to**: Outlook

-Specifies the e-mail account ID through which the e-mail message is sent.
+Specifies the email account ID through which the email message is sent.

 |||
 |:-----|:-----|